 Yeast is a type of fungus that normally lives on the skin.
 This condition occurs when the yeast grows too much.
 It grows more easily in hot climates, and on oily or sweaty skin.
 Researchers don’t know why some people get this rash and others don’t.
 It's not spread from person to person.

 Who is at risk for tinea versicolor?

 You are more at risk for tinea versicolor if you:

 - Live in a hot, humid climate

 - Have moist or oily skin

 Symptoms can occur a bit differently in each person.
 The most common symptom is patches on the skin that may look white, pink, or light brown.
 The patches may also look dry or scaly.
 The rash is often on the neck, upper back, chest, and shoulders.
 The patches are most easily seen in the summer because they don’t darken in the sun.
 You may have mild itching, especially if you get hot.
 The patches can grow in heat or humidity, or if you are on steroid therapy or have a weak immune system.

 The symptoms of tinea versicolor can look like other health conditions.
 See your healthcare provider for a diagnosis.

 How is tinea versicolor diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 The physical exam will include looking closely at your skin.
-He or she may use an ultraviolet light called a Wood lamp to see the patches more clearly.
+They may use an ultraviolet light called a Wood's lamp to see the patches more clearly.